A list of the best open source and commercial Data Warehousing Tools and Techniques:

 Kalido (by magnitude) enables its clients to maintain and deploy data warehouses much easier and faster than conventional Export, Transfer & Load (ETL) based methodologies.
 It has set standards in automation and agility.

-Profitbase is very reliable and scalable approach to business intelligence solutions.
-It delivers faster and better information with low ownership cost which makes it quite cost effective.
+Profitbase is a very reliable and scalable approach to business intelligence solutions.
+It delivers faster and better information with a low ownership cost which makes it quite cost-effective.

-ProfitBase empowers business by providing deeper insights into business trends thus exposing future opportunities in a better manner.
+ProfitBase empowers businesses by providing deeper insights into business trends thereby exposing future opportunities in a better manner.
 It helps organizations to have a glimpse of future trends and make decisions accordingly.

 Vertica is built on the concept of massive parallel processing (MPP) and is one of the world's leading reliable companies.
-Vertica has its tag line of limitless data analytics which indicates its capability of data management.
-Vertica is very proactive and predictive with analytics.
+It has its tagline of limitless data analytics which indicates its capability of data management.
+It is very proactive and predictive with analytics.
 It gives visibility and transparency to its clients.

-We hope we were of help in understanding the key features of the available tools along with top 10 tools in the list.
-If any of your favorite tools did not make to the list, feel free to let us know.
+We hope that this article was of immense help in understanding the key features of the available tools along with the top 10 tools in the list.